A Bird's Eye View of Nonlinear System Identification: Parameter Estimation

 For instance, the optimization problem in (\ref{prob1}) is read thus: the estimated vector $\hat{\btheta}_1$ is the argument among all possible $\btheta$ that minimizes $J(Z,\,Z_{{\cal M}_1})$, and likewise for the problem in (\ref{prob2}).

 Since we have already seen that, from a dynamical point of view, $Z_{{\cal M}_{\rm s}}$ is preferable to $Z_{{\cal M}_1}$, it seems natural to conclude that the estimator in (\ref{prob2}) is probably preferable to the one in (\ref{prob1}).
 Well, in fact, the estimator in (\ref{prob2}) is indeed much more robust to noise and other aspects than (\ref{prob1}) in many cases \citep{rib_agu/18}.
+This kind of reasoning may underlie similar problems \citep{sch_eal/21}.
 However, the optimization problem in (\ref{prob2}) is nonconvex, whereas the optimization problem in (\ref{prob1}) is convex and can be solved in a much simpler way.
 Hence, to summarize, from a {\it dynamical }\, point of view, the solution to problem (\ref{prob2}) is preferable, but at the cost of having to solve a nonconvex optimization problem.
 On the other hand to solve problem (\ref{prob1}) is {\it numerically}\, preferable, although the solution $\hat{\btheta}_1$ might not be as good and as robust as $\hat{\btheta}_{\rm s}$.

 Let us close this discussion with three remarks.
 First, many of the ``standard'' recommendations in system identification about testing, input persistent excitation, choice of model structure and so on are made in order to improve the chances of $\hat{\btheta}_1$ -- which is a numerically inexpensive solution -- being such that the model ${\cal M}(\hat{\btheta}_1)$ is dynamically acceptable \citep{agu_eal/10}.
 In second place, it must be noticed that for model classes that are {\it not}\, linear-in-the-parameters, even problem (\ref{prob1}) is a nonconvex optimization problem.
 Finally, parameters of chaotic systems can be estimated solving (\ref{prob1}) because at such short single steps, the effect of the extreme sensitivity to initial conditions is not critical.